openshift/machine-config-operator/docs/Update-SSHKeys.md

-# Updating SSH Keys with the MCD
+# Managing SSH Keys with the MCD

 By default, the OpenShift 4.0 installer creates a single user named `core` (derived in spirit from CoreOS Container Linux) with optional SSH keys specified at install time.